DoSomething/contentful-prototype/docs/development/developer-onboarding.md

 ### Northstar

-For your development enviornment you should use the Dev Northstar URL: `https://identity-dev.dosomething.org`
+For your development environment you should use the Dev Northstar URL: `https://identity-dev.dosomething.org`

 To gain access to a _Client ID_ and _Client Secret_, you will need to have the proper permissions set on your DoSomething account.
 Let a developer on the team know if you are unable to access [Aurora \(dev\)](https://admin-dev.dosomething.org/clients/dev-oauth) to obtain the two values.